DIY Fruit Macarons — Reinventing the fruit basket one cookie at a time with these DIY Fruit Macarons. The perfect summer bite for a cute barbecue!

 I didn’t want to make the whole lemon leaves quite as predominate, so I broke the royal icing leaf in half and only used one side.

-The rest are all about basic geometric shapes and mixing cookies and marker colors to get the look you’re going for whether it’s grapefruits made with pink macarons or lemons made with vanilla.
+The rest are all about basic geometric shapes and mixing cookies and marker colors to get the look you’re going for, whether grapefruits made with pink macarons or lemons made with vanilla.

 I really love the way they all turned out!